 Watch your tone

 If you talk to each other with contempt in your voices, you will lose the relationship and eventually the marriage.
-Therefore watch it.
-If you need anger a management class, find one and enroll.
+Therefore, watch it.
+If you need anger management class, find one and enroll.

 In conclusion, reconnecting emotionally with your partner will create a forever relationship.
 No one said it would be easy just worth it.